Abstract of Judgment

 • Self-addressed stamped envelope with sufficient postage to return the documents to you.

-File your documents in the dropbox at the Gordon D. Schaber Sacramento County Courthouse, located at 720 Ninth Street, Sacramento, CA 95814, Room 102.
+In Sacramento, file your documents in the dropbox at the Gordon D. Schaber Sacramento County Courthouse, located at 720 Ninth Street, Sacramento, CA 95814, Room 102.
 The clerk will return the original abstract of judgment to you with the court’s seal on it.
 This may take several weeks.

 4